ojhavk/ojhavk.github.io/profile.md

 1. Chair of a Curriculum Review Working Group, Department of Computer Science, UoR, 2019
 1. Member of a Wellbeing, Inclusion, Diversity and Equality Committee, UoR, 2020 – present
 1. Chair of PhD Monitoring Committee, Department of Computer Science, UoR, 2018–present
-1. Co-Developer of an Industry-Academic Certification, Department of Computer Science, UoR, 2019
+1. Co-Developer of an Industry-Academic Certification, Dept of Computer Science, UoR, 2019
 1. Member of Center for Mathematics of Planet Earth, University of Reading, 2020–2021
 1. Co-host of UKIEPC - The UK & Ireland Programming Contest 2018 at UoR
 1. Reviewer of PhD Thesis at the University of Reading, 2020